 9.)
 Closing Remarks

 This is where you reaffirm how much you’re looking forward to working with them, how their goals get you excited and you are ready to help them.
 They will see no need for buyer’s remorse when they see your eagerness to please.
 Remember that Welcome packets can also provide you with referral business.

 The goal of a welcome packet is to aid in clear communication and leave your client with all of the information they need to confidently go forth in this new relationship and to save you both loads of time in the process.

 Designing a welcome packet for new clients takes a little time and effort but it is well worth it.
 You may use any of the following apps to design one for yourself;

 - Microsoft Word

 Don’t have time to create from scratch?
-Check out my handy welcome packet template for free.
+Download my welcome packet template for free.